 - Get a feel for braking and steering.
 Cars handle differently in ice.
 Because of this, you’ll want to drive as slowly and cautiously as possible until you get used to how your vehicle stops and turns.
 And even when you think that you’ve got the hang of it, don’t get too comfortable – a slippery spot could be waiting for you just up ahead.

 - Take the busier roads.
 Common sense.
 The more cars that are driving on a certain road, the smaller chance that ice will form.
 Also, the higher-traffic roadways usually have greater priority when it comes to deicing.
 Keep this in mind when planning your commute.

 - If you get stuck, don’t spin your wheels.
 It doesn’t work.
 Trust me.
 Also, don’t panic.
 Try shifting into reverse to see if you’re able to move backwards.
 If that doesn’t work, try pouring sand, salt, or kitty litter in your path.
 If you’re still stuck, you may want to call for help.

 - Avoid overpasses, if possible.
 Actually, ignore that “if possible” part.
 It’s almost always possible to avoid tall freeway overpasses.
 Sure, using an alternate route may take a little longer, but it’s significantly less hazardous and nerve-wracking.
 Plan accordingly.

 - Don’t rely too much on technology.
-Anti-lock brakes and electronic stability control are helpful, sure – but they’re not going to make driving in the ice an effortless endeavor.
+Anti-lock brakes and electronic stability control are helpful on icy roads, sure – but they’re not going to make driving in the ice an effortless endeavor.
 Read your owners manual and learn how these technologies work.
 If you have ABS, apply full pressure to the brakes in order to stop in icy conditions.
 If not, gently pump the brakes until you come to a stop.

 Well, that’s all I’ve got.
 Remember to keep your full attention on driving at all times, and be safe out there!